Does this test have other names?

 You may also need this test if you develop abnormal blood clots in your blood vessels.
 You may develop abnormal blood clots if you have a genetic problem that causes your liver to make extra prothrombin.
 Higher levels of prothrombin make it more likely that you will form blood clots such as a deep vein thrombosis or pulmonary embolism.

-Your doctor may also order this test if:
+Your healthcare provider may also order this test if:

 You have other abnormal blood tests that suggest a clotting problem